imgix/vue/README.md

 `vue-imgix` is a client library for generating URLs with [imgix](https://www.imgix.com/).

 > ### Vue 2.x
 > ⚠️ You are viewing the Vue 3.0 `@next` development branch.
 This branch is for preview purposes.
-There will be bugs and undocumented behavior differences from v2.
+There will be bugs and undocumented behavior differences from vue-imgix v2.
 For Vue 2, please look at the [`main`](https://github.com/imgix/vue-imgix/tree/main) branch.
 We will be supporting Vue 2 for the official support timeline (18 months) after we release Vue 3 support.
 <!-- TODO(luis): update/remove badges for @next -->
 [![npm version](https://img.shields.io/npm/v/vue-imgix.svg)](https://www.npmjs.com/package/vue-imgix)
 [![Build Status](https://travis-ci.com/imgix/vue-imgix.svg?branch=main)](https://travis-ci.com/imgix/vue-imgix)